 Wayne Holloway-Smith's first full-length collection Alarum was published by Bloodaxe in March 2017.
 It was shortlisted for the Roehampton Poetry Prize 2017 and for the Seamus Heaney Centre for Poetry Prize for First Full Collection, and was a Poetry Book Society Wild Card Choice for Winter 2017.
 ‘Short’, the final poem in Alarum, won the the Poetry Society’s 2016 Geoffrey Dearmer Prize for the best poem in The Poetry Review during 2016.

 His next collection Love Minus Love will be published in 2020 (now re-scheduled for publication in September 2020).

 Wayne won the National Poetry Competition 2018 for his new poem 'The posh mums are boxing in the square'.
 Read the winning poem here.
 He read the winning poem on BBC Radio London's Robert Elms show.
 Click here to listen (availble as a separate 14-minute clip).
-Wayne made two further appearances on the Robert Elms show on 18 May and 5 October 2019, and has been made ‘Poet in Residence’ for the show.
+Wayne made three further appearances on the Robert Elms show on 18 May, 5 October 2019 and 15 February 2020, and has been made ‘Poet in Residence’ for the show.